ac-26/skill-categorization/README.md

 ## **Overview**

 This project aims to classify various skills into predefined categories using Natural Language Processing (NLP) techniques.
 The model is deployed using **FastAPI**, making it accessible through a RESTful API endpoint for real-time skill categorization.
-It is designed for use in applications like job matching, skill gap analysis, and talent management.

 ---